Typhoon Nanmadol (2011): China

 Nanmadol made landfall in China as a weak tropical cyclone bringing heavy rains, prompting local authorities to issue flood and landslide warnings.
 Also, a female news reporter in China literally escaped death after an unusually large version of the Qiantang River tidal bore (known locally as the "Silver Dragon") amplified by Nanmadol's storm surge rose behind her during a live report.
 Thousands of fishermen's livelihoods were at risks of being washed away.
 Evacuations were being carried out with local residents being taken to higher grounds.
 On August 31, authorities in China reported that the total economic losses caused by Nanmadol in China were more than 44 million yuan (6.9 million U.S. dollars) as the storm destroyed 110 houses having more than 138,000 people evacuated.
 In Putian City, Nanmadol claimed two lives, leaving four missing after very heavy torrential rains attributed to the storm.
 Bullet trains were slowed or stopped after the heavy damaged caused by Nanmadol's remnants to Fujian Province.
 Also, the astronomical high tide coincided with Nanmadol's storm surge bringing unusually high tides which resulted in the increase of the likelihood of coastal flooding.

 On September 1, Chinese state owned news agency Xinhua reported that The storm has caused direct economic loss of 130 million yuan or US$20,354,807 with two deaths, twenty injuries and six missing in the Fujian Province.
 In Zhejiang Province, the torrential rains disrupted the lives of 65,600 people, with 160 houses were toppled and 4,600 hectares of crops destroyed, causing a direct economic loss of 532 million yuan (US$83.13 million).

 Aftermath

 Taiwan

 On August 31, President Ma Ying-jeou visited Pingtung County, the worst hit county to check up on evacuated victims.
 Unlike Morakot in 2009, Nanmadol was very well forecasted and thousands of lives were saved.

 Retirement

 Due to the extremely high amount of damage that the storm has caused in the Philippines, PAGASA announced that the name Mina would be stricken off their tropical cyclone Naming lists.
-In June 2012, PAGASA chose the name Marilyn to replace Mina for the 2015 Pacific typhoon season.
+In June 2012, PAGASA chose the name Marilyn to replace Mina for the 2015 season.

 In contrast, despite the damage in the Philippines and Taiwan, the international name Nanmadol was not retired; it would later be reused in the 2017 and 2022 seasons.